minimit/minimit-anima/README.md

 # [minimit-anima](http://www.minimit.com/projects/code/minimit-anima-plugin)

-**Hardware accelerated css3 animations with fallback on older browsers. [demo page](http://htmlpreview.github.io/?http://github.com/minimit/minimit-anima/blob/master/demo.html)**
+**Hardware accelerated css3 animations with fallback on older browsers.**

 It's built to have fast animation execution, and it has an api similar to jquery animate, with animations queueing.